Avril Coleridge-Taylor

 Gwendolen Avril Coleridge-Taylor (8 March 1903 – 21 December 1998) was an English pianist, conductor, and composer.
 She was the daughter of composer Samuel Coleridge-Taylor and his wife Jessie (née Walmisley).

 Personal life

-She was born in South Norwood, London, the daughter of composer Samuel Coleridge-Taylor and his wife Jessie Walmisley, who had met as students at the Royal College of Music.
+Gwendolen Avril Coleridge-Taylor was born in South Norwood, London, the daughter of composer Samuel Coleridge-Taylor and his wife Jessie Walmisley, who had met as students at the Royal College of Music.
 She had an older brother, Hiawatha.

-On 19 April 1924 Coleridge-Taylor married Harold Dashwood, in the Croydon parish church.
+On 19 April 1924, Coleridge-Taylor married Harold Dashwood, in the Croydon parish church.
 She initially composed and conducted using her first name and maiden surname.
 After their divorce she dropped her first name, thereafter going as Avril Coleridge-Taylor professionally.
+In the 1930s she was living at The Studio, 4A Hill Road in St John's Wood.